tutek1/DTLabs/08_UI&Audio/lab08.md

 X

 ### Project Download
-If you want to see how the finished template looks like after this lab, you can download it here:
+If you want to see what the finished template looks like after this lab, you can download it here:
 <button>
   [Template Done Project](https://cent.felk.cvut.cz/courses/39HRY/godot/07_Animation&Physics/template-done.zip)
 </button>